The Americans and their terrible, horrible, no good, very bad Games

 On Tuesday, Shiffrin bowed out of the key duel, the downhill, citing scheduling conflicts.
 Vonn rubbished the training sessions as "mind games," leaving her little choice but to win or look quite foolish.

-Snowboarder Shaun White was another senior remember of the very-well-known redemption set.
+Snowboarder Shaun White was another senior member of the very-well-known redemption set.
 Four years ago, his gold would have been the story of the Games.
 But a personality that once seemed goofball and witty (albeit, in a witless way) now seems smug and out of touch.
 He's the America that once amused the world, and no longer does.
 A sex harassment scandal didn't help.
 White quickly fled South Korea and was immediately dropped from the Olympic narrative.

 And the rest?
 No strong signals emerging from the U.S.A. camp.
 It's as if America's best Americans have decided the wisest course of action is one in which no one notices America at all.